Homogeneous sets, clique-separators, critical graphs, and optimal $\chi$-binding functions: The technique

-Since $M_1',M_2',\ldots,M_k'$ are pairwise disjoint modules which are cliques and for which $u_i'\in M_i'$ for each $i\in[k]$, $\bigcup_{x\in X} X(x)$ is a clique-separator of modules in $G$, which is a contradiction to the fact that, by Lemma~\ref{preliminary_lemma_cutsets} and the fact that $q$ is $\ql{G}$-minimal, such a set cannot exist.
-Hence, $(G,q)$ is decomposable into the module $V(G)$ and the vertex-weight function $q_1$, and our proof is complete. \end{proof}
+for $x\in X$.
+Since $M_1',M_2',\ldots,M_\ell'$ are pairwise disjoint modules which are cliques and for which $u_i'\in M_i'$ for each $i\in[\ell]$, $\bigcup_{x\in X} X(x)$ is a clique-separator of modules in $G$, which is a contradiction to the fact that, by Lemma~\ref{preliminary_lemma_cutsets} and the fact that $q$ is $\ql{G}$-minimal, such a set cannot exist.
+Hence, (i) follows.
+Furthermore, $G[M_1]$ is a strong expansion of $G[q_1]$, and so (ii) follows.
+Clearly, (iii) is satisfied.
+It is further easily seen